Introduction

 - Add spinach or arugula for a slightly different profile.

-- Reduce garlic for a milder version.
+- Reduce the garlic for a milder version.

 Storage and Reheating